patrl/old-site/research/index.md

 ###Papers

+Elliott, Patrick D. and Sudo, Yasu.
+In preparation.
+E-type readings of quantifiers under ellipsis: consequences for the identity condition.
+In: *Proceedings of Sinn und Bedeutung 20*.

 Elliott, Patrick D., McCready, Eric, and Sudo, Yasu.
 In preparation.
 Discourse *even* vs. attitude *even*.
 In: *Proceedings of SALT 25*.

 <a href="{{ site.url }}/assets/islands_draft.pdf" download="islands_draft.pdf"><i class="fa fa-file-pdf-o"></i></a> Barros, Matt, Elliott, Patrick D., and Thoms, Gary.
 Under revision.
 'There is no island repair'.
 Ms.